polyseam/cndi/docs/walkthroughs/aws/airflow-tls.md

 ![Airflow UI](/docs/walkthroughs/aws/img/airflow-ui-0.png)

-## 🧐 Verify Airflow is connected to the private dag repository
+## verify Airflow is connected to the private DAG repository 🧐

 Verify that Airflow is connected to the private dag repository.
 If correct, the private dags should be visible on the Airflow UI.
 If not,you should go back and